 Your Unix Home area

-All students with Faculty Unix accounts are allocated a 250MB home area on the Faculty Unix system in order to save work.
+All students with Unix accounts are allocated a 250MB home area on the Unix system in order to save work.
 You need to use a computer in the University computer labs or the Virtual Desktop to access your Unix home area.

-Faculty Unix services are generally only available to students in the School of Computing and Mathematical Sciences who study at the Greenwich campus.
-Students in other Schools or who are based at other sites may not have access to the Faculty Unix system.
+Unix services are generally only available to students in the School of Computing and Mathematical Sciences who study at the Greenwich campus.
+Students in other Schools or who are based at other sites may not have access to the Unix system.

 Setting up your Unix home area